AUTHENTIC TOURS & PERSONALIZED EXCURSIONS AROUND KAMPALA WITH AFRICANMECCA

 Read More +

-WHERE & BEST PLACES TO STAY IN ENTEBBE
+WHERE & BEST PLACES TO STAY IN KAMPALA

 Read More +

-The long dry season in Entebbe and Lake Victoria starts around the middle of December, January and February, and is considered the best time to visit.
-The alternate best time is June, July and most parts of August.
+The long dry season starts around the middle of December, January and February, and is considered the best time to visit Kampala in Uganda.
+The alternate best time to visit is June, July and most parts of August.

-EAST AFRICA SAFARI BOOKING TRIP IDEA FOR ENTEBBE IN UGANDA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR KAMPALA IN UGANDA

-When visiting Entebbe near Lake Victoria, we recommend combining it with Bwindi Park for your gorilla safari trek, Queen Elizabeth, Murchison Falls and Kibale (chimpanzee safari) alongside your city tour visits of Kampala.
+When visiting Kampala, we recommend combining it with Bwindi Park for your gorilla safari trek, Queen Elizabeth, Murchison Falls and Kibale (chimpanzee safari) alongside your city tour visits of Entebbe.

 You may optionally extend out to other wilderness areas such as Mgahinga to track down golden monkeys and gorillas in the same park, Jinja for whitewater rafting on the Nile River, Semliki, Lake Mburo or Kidepo for an offbeat wildlife tour.

-You can end your vacation on the beach by extending out to the exotic spice island of Zanzibar or Lamu, or even Mombasa.
+You can end your vacation on the beach at Lake Victoria or even extending out to the exotic spice island of Zanzibar or Lamu, or even Mombasa.

 Best Safari Planning Ideas & Trip Experiences For UgandaBelow are guide references on how to plan each of the below safari experience in Uganda.
 Alternatively, go to the summary section for a quick overview of each trip planning experience.READ MORE